alganet/abuild/README.md

 Intructions
 -----------

-Run `sh boot.sh`.
+Run `sh build.sh`.
 You should see `build/k0.img: OK`, which proves the image generated from inside the bootable image is identical to the image itself.

-To prove that an image is really written, and the sha256sum is not just checking the artifact from the host system, you can remove `build/k0.img` and run `FORCE_FAIL=yes sh boot.sh`, which will introduce a change to `build/descend/files/seal` during the inner image build, forcing a mismatch.
+To prove that an image is really written, and the sha256sum is not just checking the artifact from the host system, you can remove `build/k0.img` and run `FORCE_FAIL=yes sh build.sh`, which will introduce a change to `build/host/files/seal` during the inner image build, forcing a mismatch.

 Problem
 -------